oci-landing-zones/terraform-oci-modules-security/zpr/README.md

 - **description**: the target description.
 - **name**: the target name.
 This is the security attribute key.
 The name must be unique within the namespace and cannot be changed.
 - **namespace_id**: the OCID of the security attribute namespace.
-- **namespace_key**: the key name of the security attribute namespace.
-If both namespace_id and namespace_key are null, then the default *oracle-zpr* namespace will be used.
+- **namespace_name**: overloaded, either the key, name, or OCID of the security attribute namespace.
+If null or invalid, then the default *oracle-zpr* namespace will be used.
 - **validator_type**: (Optional) Specifies the type of validation for a security attribute: set to *ENUM* if adding a validator, null otherwise.
 - **validator_values**: (Optional) The list of allowed values for a security attribute value.
 Applicable when validator_type=ENUM.
 Each validator performs validation steps in addition to the standard validation for security attribute values.
 [More Information]("https://registry.terraform.io/providers/oracle/oci/latest/docs/resources/security_attribute_security_attribute")
 - **defined_tags**: (Optional) the security attribute defined tags. *default_defined_tags* is used if undefined.